ddavness/curve/README.md

 # Curve Library

-A Roblox library that provides utilities to create and manage 2D and 3D curves (might be portable as a generic library if a generic vector implementation is provided)
+A Roblox library that provides utilities to create and manage 3D curves (and 2D in the future) (might be portable as a generic library if a generic Vector3/CFrame implementation is provided)